rebeccatraceyt/WhatTheBlank/README.md

 <div align="center">

 [Blank!](https://github.com/rebeccatraceyt/WhatsThatBlank) is web-based interactive fill-in-the-blank game, with a musical twist.
 With a wide variety of music categories to choose from, the user can test their memory in their favorite music genre, using a fun and intuitive user interface.
-Features include lively graphics and sound effects, that the user can control for their own personal experience.
+Features include vibrant graphics and sound effects, that the user can control for their own personal experience.
+The game is designed to be intuitively easy to navigate, requiring no prior knowledge or a list of instructions in how to play, getting the players to where they want to be: **in the game**!

 [View the live project here]()